sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 ---

 ### Keywords & Terminologies
 * **Conformed Dimensions**: is a single, shared dimension table with consistent attributes and meaning which is used across multiple fact tables, such as a "Date" dimension used by both Sales and Inventory fact tables to ensure data can be compared across different business processes.
 Another common example is a "Product" dimension, containing shared information like product ID, name, and category, which can be referenced by sales facts, inventory facts, and other related data tables.
+* **Role-Playing Dimensions**: A role-playing dimension is a single dimension table that is used multiple times within the same fact table to represent different logical contexts, most commonly a date dimension for "Order Date," "Ship Date," and "Delivery Date".
 * **Referential Integirty**: If a column is using referencing like foreign key; then that data should be available at the referenced point
 * **Surrogate Key**: New Primary Key for the Dimension and Fact table that is system generated so the tables are not dependant on the databases primary keys / source keys (which could change over time)
 * **Lookup Key**: The original primary keys (source keys / natural key) in the database can be used as keys to look up data